 - Reach autonomous decisions regarding accreditation for nutrition and dietetics education programs.

 - Appoint and train program reviewers.

 - Establish policies and procedures for appeals of accreditation decisions.

-- Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in dietetics education.
+- Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in nutrition and dietetics education.

 - Collaborate with other accreditation agencies as appropriate to improve the efficiency of the accreditation process.

 - Attend scheduled meetings of the ACEND® board.

 - Review accreditation recommendations from review teams in preparation for participating in making decisions on the accreditation status of programs.